wh0oo/wp-chunk/README.md

 # wp-chunk
-Archive location for Wordpress plugin wp-chunk.
+Archive location for my Wordpress plugin wp-chunk.

 wp-chunk is not updated or maintained.